 Our younger videographers and photographers grew up in the world of digital and at the press of a button can take selfies, videos, and photographs and the data is quickly stored onto the media card, shared on Instagram, Twitter, Facebook or offloaded to local or cloud storage.

-In the good old days and grew up in the film emulsion era you most likely had to deal with the physical storage of film emulsions and archival prints.
-Photographers in that era unless professional use caution because film and printing the negatives were cost prohibitive.
+In the good old days If you grew up in the film emulsion era you most likely had to deal with the physical storage of the exposed film emulsions and archival prints.
+Photographers in that era exercised caution because film and printing negatives were cost prohibitive.
 Do you recall the analog video days?
 We had drop-in video cartridges.
 In that day and time, we basically had the need for "physical" storage space.
 I had shelves of 35mm negatives, a few hundred 120 negatives and over a 100 video cartridges - all taking up physical space.

 Time warp to the present day: I like many over time converted my collection of analog video and scanned my film emulsions and stored all that digital output on my hard drives - many, many hard drives and external drives.
 Making the transition from analog to digital was a learning experience.